fhackett/cpsc490/README.md

 ### Approaches to asynchrony

-This session covered a lot of ground, functioning as more of a taster than necessarily one single learning process.
+This session covers a lot of ground, functioning as more of a taster than necessarily one single learning process.
 The goal was to provide a primer on approaches to asynchrony, both in terms of how C++ can deal with them and what they look like in general.

 Key points to discuss: